stellaris-mods/mercenary-enclave/readme.md

 * YOUR IDEA HERE

-Does the AI Revolt empire, Prethoryn Scourge, or ED colonize planets?
+Does the AI Revolt empire, Swarm, or EXD colonize planets?
 Should they be valid targets for the "liberate planet" option?
 Why can noone answer this in the comments?

 Bug\-wise, there are probably quite a few\.
 I never play multiplayer, so I need some help testing that\.
 I rarely, like once per 3\-4 months, play a few years of singleplayer Stellaris, so I need help testing that as well\.